 In laminitics, we will also test for Equine Metabolic Syndrome

 NB It is also important to run routine blood tests (haematology and biochemistry) to check other body systems e.g. the liver which may be compromised in older horses or to identify underlying infection.
 Underlying disease may affect the choice and dose of drugs to be used for treatment.

-Unfortunately, it is not possible to remove the pituitary tumour, so we can not cure horses with Cushings disease, but we can manage them very successfully improving their quality of life (massively in some cases).
-Management is usually based around administration of drugs that suppress the release of the hormone ACTH combined with a healthy diet and regular preventative medicine e.g. worming and dentistry.
+Unfortunately, due to the nature of the condition, we can not cure horses with PPID, but we can manage them very successfully improving their quality of life (massively in some cases).
+Management is usually based around administration of drugs that eliminate clinical signs, combined with a healthy diet and regular preventative medicine e.g. worming and dentistry.

 The drug of choice is called Pergolide (Prascend), which is a dopamine agonist.
 This drug is very effective,with a wide dose range and is licensed for use in horses.
 It will need to be given daily for the rest of the horse’s life.
 The rate of improvement after starting treatment is variable, depression and lethargy are usually lost first and the horse is brighter and more energetic after a few weeks.
 Most importantly, there is a reduction in the painful bouts of laminitis.
 The hairy coat may take a little longer to improve.
-Treatment can be very successful and returns many horses to normal health for several years. (our longest patient under treatment currently has been under control for >7 years.)
+Treatment can be very successful and returns many horses to normal health for several years.
+(Our longest patient under treatment currently has been under control for >7 years.)
 Regular blood testing for ACTH levels are required to monitor the response to treatment and to see if adjustments to drug dosage are required.